NeuS 2025

 Submissions are solicited in the following three categories:

 As part of submissions, we also strongly encourage submission of tools or datasets that can advance the field.
 The program will comprise a few keynotes, contributed oral presentations, and poster presentations.

 All papers will be published on the Proceedings of Machine Learning Research (PMLR) series.
 All submissions can be up to 10 pages in length, in the PMLR format, excluding references and appendices.
+Papers should be submitted through EasyChair.
 The review process is only single-blind, i.e., author names should be listed on the papers, but reviewers are anonymous to authors.

 Disruptive Idea Awards: This year, DARPA will provide funding to the five most disruptive NeuS accepted paper submissions in the amount of $100K each.
 Each of these disruptive idea awards will last for 12 months and the funding will be provided to a senior author on the team who can serve as the principal investigator.
 The purpose of these awards is to encourage submissions that have the potential to radically change conventional wisdom around AI, even if the methodology and experimental results are not mature.
 All funding is subject to DARPA approval.